EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters (you should post):
   * id {String} /REQUIRED/ The id you want to use for this new user
   * group {String} The id of the group you want this user to belong.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed your groups with the [/json/groups/list](#list-groups) route.
+It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.

 ####Answer:
 User object: